-Now, as the old covenant dictated HOW the physical Jews were to eat (Leviticus 11), and HOW they were to have spousal intimacy (Leviticus 15), they were also told HOW they were to observe the Father’s Sabbaths.
+Now, as the written law given to those who had the covenant dictated many things, like HOW the physical Jews were to eat (Leviticus 11), and HOW they were to have spousal intimacy (Leviticus 15), the written law also told the Jews HOW they were to observe the Father’s Sabbaths.

 Under the new covenant, which is spiritual, not physical, those physical rules and regulations, which were merely a foreshadow, were nailed to the tree—no longer are physical sacrifices required, nor are there rules and regulations for HOW those with the covenant are to do things concerning eating, drinking, spousal relations, and observing the Sabbaths.

 To insist that the new covenant did away with the Sabbaths is the same as saying that the new covenant did away with eating, drinking, and sex.
 It is absurd.
 No, the new covenant did away with the physical rules and regulations for HOW those things were to be done.
 It didn’t do away with those things at all.

 To keep the physical laws was a matter of works of the flesh, but works of the flesh have never provided salvation.
 To have the spiritual covenant is to have eternal life, and nothing can change that.
 Everything else is a matter of HOW the Father desires His children to live.
 Some of His children will obey, and some will not.
 It’s the same in most every family.
 But, having the covenant is not dependent on works.